 Many people don't realize how heavy water is, but you need to factor that into your transport plans as well as the amount you are carrying around the Playa.
 One gallon of water weighs 8.34 pounds or for those who normally use the metric system, one liter weighs a kilo.
 So the minimum week supply of water for one person will weigh roughly 100 pounds (45.4 kilos).

 Likewise with the water you carry around when out and about on the playa.
-Figure to start with it weighing roughly 4 1/2 pounds or 2 kilos, although as you drink it will weigh less over time.
+Figure to start with it weighing over 4 1/2 pounds or 2 kilos, although as you drink it will weigh less over time.
 Because of this it's a pretty good idea to have a comfortable way to transport your water.